-The County shall furnish the Union with a separate listing, on a quarterly basis, of all new employees hired in job titles represented by the Union.
-This listing shall include the new employee's date of employment with the Police Department, job title, salary and work location.
+The department shall furnish the Union with a separate listing as of September 30 and March 31, of any new employees hired in job titles represented by the Union.

-WORK ASSIGNMENTS
+ARTICLE 7 -- WORK ASSIGNMENTS

 Section 7.01 Regular Assignments.
 The Employer will make reasonable efforts to schedule work assignments so that the employees covered by this Agreement are paid a minimum of four (4) hours a day, recognizing, however, that the following principles will be adhered to: